- Conception Encyclopédie de la parole & Ictus

 Primož Sukič (electric guitar, mandolin, banjo)

-Production Echelle 1:1 (company subsidized by the Ministère de la Culture et de la Communication / DRAC Île-de-France and by the Conseil régional d’île-de-France) in partnership with Ensemble Ictus (supported by the European Commission, the Flemish Community – Vlaamse Overheid et Vlaamse Gemeenschapscommisie)
+Production Echelle 1:1 (company subsidized by the Ministère de la Culture et de la Communication / DRAC Île-de-France, by the Conseil régional d’Île-de-France and by the Institut Français de Paris for its tours abroad) in partnership with Ensemble Ictus (supported by the European Commission, the Flemish Community – Vlaamse Overheid et Vlaamse Gemeenschapscommisie)

 With the Fondation d’entreprise Hermès within the framework of the New Settings Program